-where $\Delta$ is a typing context, $\Psi = \psi_1, \dots, \psi_n$ is a list of predicates (\emph{logical context}), and $\varphi$ a predicate (\emph{conclusion}).
-Hereafter, we always assume to work with well-formed logical judgments: \begin{definition}[Well-formed logical judgments] A logical judgment $\logicJ{\Psi}{\varphi}$ is \emph{well-formed} if \begin{itemize} \item $\Delta$ is a discrete context, \ie, all variables in $\Delta$ have sensitivity annotation $\infty$. \item all occurring predicates are well-typed in context $\Delta$, \ie, $\hastype{\Delta}{\varphi}{\Prop}$ and $\hastype{\Delta}{\psi}{\Prop}$, for all $\psi\in\Psi$. \end{itemize} \end{definition} The reason for the first restriction is that sensitivity factors for terms variables in logical predicates are irrelevant for logical judgments, and keeping track of these in logical judgements adds unnecessary complications to the logic.
+Hereafter, we always assume to work with well-formed logical judgments: \begin{definition}[Well-formed judgments] A logical judgment $\logicJ{\Psi}{\varphi}$ is \emph{well-formed} if \begin{itemize} \item $\Delta$ is a discrete context, \ie, all variables in $\Delta$ have sensitivity annotation $\infty$. \item all occurring predicates are well-typed in context $\Delta$, \ie, $\hastype{\Delta}{\varphi}{\Prop}$ and $\hastype{\Delta}{\psi}{\Prop}$, for all $\psi\in\Psi$. \end{itemize} \end{definition} The reason for the first condition is that sensitivity factors for term variables in logical predicates are irrelevant for logical judgments, and keeping track of these adds unnecessary complications to the logic.
+For example, allowing more general $\Delta$, for many rules it would not be the case that well-formedness of the assumptions implies well-formedness of the conclusion, nor vice-versa.
+This would also raise meta-theoretic questions about the logic that we prefer to avoid.
 Note that by Lemma~\ref{lm:weakening}, $\infty$ is the most general sensitivity annotation possible: If $\hastype\Delta{t}A$ then also $\hastype{\Delta'}{t}A$ where $\Delta'$ is obtained from $\Delta$ by setting all sensitivity annotations to $\infty$.
 In logical judgements we use the notation $\Delta, x:A$ as shorthand for the rigorous $\Delta, x:^\infty A$.

 The inference rules for the logic are given in Figure~\ref{fig:logicrules}.
 The notation $p\Psi$ means to multiply each proposition in $\Psi$ by $p$.
 Rules given by double line are double rules, so can be used in both directions.